Marpole Bridge

-The Marpole CP Rail Bridge is a partially dismantled crossing over the north arm of the Fraser River, and River Dr., in Metro Vancouver.
+The Marpole CP Rail Bridge was a partially dismantled crossing over the north arm of the Fraser River, and River Dr., in Metro Vancouver.

 History

 The Marpole road bridge was a nearby sequence of separate structures dating from 1889.

 Early CP operation

 Once the Vancouver & Lulu Island Railway, controlled by the Canadian Pacific Railway (CPR), completed the rail bridge in May 1902, work trains carried the steel rails over the river to lay track on Lulu Island.
 The route proceeded due south from the bridge along today's Garden City Rd. and west along Granville Ave., before south on Railway Ave.

 The steel swing span railway bridge linked north Eburne with Richmond, and the then important community, port and canneries at Steveston.
 Created primarily to serve the canneries, the line was not the anticipated commercial success, because the companies preferred shipping directly by sea.
 Using steam locomotives, the twice daily Vancouver–Steveston mixed trains began that year, but the CP enthusiasm for electrification indicated a desire to off-load the service.